rakeshallampally657/Java-DOM-Parsing/README.md

 ## Files used in project
 - data/data.xml -> Input data supplied
 - operations/operations.xml -> All the operations need to be performed are determined.
-- output.xml -> The result of the supplied input data file
+- solution/output.xml -> The result of the supplied input data file